EcoCareSoftwareEngineering/backend/docs/API.md

 For more information on data stored in the database see [models.py](../app/models.py)

+Future addition that might not be added but be aware: Login endpoint will return an authorisation token which must be sent in the header under "token" to all endpoints.
+The touchscreen should make an implicit login call with the credentials Username: "touchscreen", Password: "password" to get its token.

 Overview:
 - General
   - [`GET /unlock/`](#check-if-the-smart-home-has-a-pin-enabled) - Check if the local device has a PIN enabled